caiguanhao/baidu-maps-coord-utils/README.md

 # Baidu Maps Coordinates Utils

+Use these utils to automatically fetch coordinates of large quantities of addresses in China.
+These coordinates may be used as the default coordinates of the embeded Baidu Maps in web pages.
+Note that the way how Baidu Maps represent its coordinates is different from the rest of the world.

 ## One-line command

     $ bash addr2geo.sh 广州塔 | xargs bash geo2point.sh | xargs bash point2coord.sh